Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 Software, Ltd. All rights reserved.

-Please contact us for consulting or other questions about water hammer.
+Please contact us for consulting or questions about water hammer.

 LMNO Engineering, Research, and Software, Ltd.